 You can integrate a pop up invitation on your website with your profile picture, asking visitors to give you advice.
 We recommend doing so in relevant pages.
-Another option is to integrate banners with a direct link to your consulting site.
+Another option is to integrate banners with a direct link to your site.

 You can generate a short link to your project, copy it, and share it with various lists (via email, as part of a digital campaign or during an event).
-Note: for “members only” projects, only registered emails can get in!
+Note: for “members only” projects, only registered emails can get in.

 An ad campaign over the internet or a humble investment in PR will enable you to expose your project to broader audiences.
 You can publish the project URL or generate a QR code.
 You can also publish selected answers, and later, the decisions that you made.

-In projects closed for members only:
+Here are some steps you should take in projects closed for members only: